zrlhahaha/Direct12PBRRenderer/README.md

 Basic reflection mechanics for serializing/deserializing resources.

 ## How to Build
-Generate Solution

-Run build.bat to create a build folder with a Visual Studio solution.
+1. Run build.bat to create a build folder with a Visual Studio solution.

-Configure Project

-Open the solution and set SceneTest as the startup project.
+2. Open the solution and set SceneTest as the startup project.

-Compile & Run

-Note: Compilation time may be longer due to redundant compilation (to be optimized).
+3. Compile and run, Compilation time may be longer due to redundant compilation (to be optimized).